Benefits of Peepal Tree

 Helpful in amnesia: In behaviour controlled environments for amnesia induced rats, fig extracts of peepal were investigated for their possible role in improving the memory of the subjects.
 Results showed significant improvement in rats which were given fig extracts, suggesting a positive relationship between amnesia control and peepal figs.

-Posted on May 7, 2013, in ARTICLES, GREEN MEDIA and tagged bacillus subtilis, blood glucose levels, Caribbean, Conditions and Diseases, Escherichia coli, Ficus religiosa, fruit extracts, gum diseases, Health, India, medicine, Peepal Tree Press, Sacred fig, staphylococcus aureus.
+Posted on May 7, 2013, in ARTICLES, GREEN POSTS and tagged bacillus subtilis, blood glucose levels, Caribbean, Conditions and Diseases, Escherichia coli, Ficus religiosa, fruit extracts, gum diseases, Health, India, medicine, Peepal Tree Press, Sacred fig, staphylococcus aureus.
 Bookmark the permalink.
 Leave a comment.